asd321qwe/password-saver/README.md

 # Password saver program

-This C++ program implements a simple user account management system.
+This program implements a simple user account management system.
 It allows users to register new accounts, log in, save and display passwords for their accounts.
 The program uses file I/O and the c++ filesystem library to manage user data.

 ## Features